 Faculty Graduate Tutors and Key Faculty Committees

 Each Faculty has a Faculty Graduate Tutor.
 The Faculty Graduate Tutor has overall responsibility for the general academic and pastoral oversight of graduate students in the Faculty and assists the Faculty Dean in all matters relating to quality management and enhancement.
-The Faculty Graduate Tutor serves as a key member of the Faculty Teaching Committee and reports on Faculty graduate matters to the Doctoral School.
+The Faculty Graduate Tutor chairs the Faculty Research Degrees Committee and reports on Faculty graduate matters to the Doctoral School.
 Faculty Graduate Tutors also approve applications from staff members to act as Supervisors ensuring that all Supervisors undertake UCL's mandatory Supervisor training.
 They also consider and approve nominations of examiners for all UCL research degree candidates registered in the Faculty on behalf of the Chair of Research Degrees Committee.

 Departmental Graduate Tutors and Key Dept Committees